cameronprince/mptcc/README.md

 display will then show a list of MIDI tracks within the selected file.
 As with files, use encoder 1 to scroll through the list and press encoder 1 pushbutton to select a track.
 On the subsequent assignment screen, rotate encoder 1 to cycle between None, 1, 2, 3 and 4.
 Pressing encoder 1 pushbutton saves the assignment.
-Pressing encoder 2 push button returns to the track listing without saving the assignment.
+Pressing encoder 2 pushbutton returns to the track listing without saving the assignment.

 The number of track assignments for a selected MIDI file is displayed in the header of the track listing screen, such as 2/4, indicating two of the maximum of four mappings have been made.
 Selecting an output for a track